 H.B.
-No. 170 aims to establish regulations regarding diversity, equity, and inclusion initiatives at public institutions of higher education in Texas.
+No. 170 aims to establish new regulations regarding diversity, equity, and inclusion initiatives at public institutions of higher education in Texas.
 The bill amends Sections 51.3525(c)-(j) of the Education Code, removing previous language that limited institutions' ability to highlight their support for first-generation college students, low-income students, and underserved populations when applying for grants or accreditation.
-It introduces new provisions requiring institutions to submit a report to the legislature and the Texas Higher Education Coordinating Board certifying compliance with these initiatives before spending state funds.
-Additionally, the state auditor is tasked with conducting periodic compliance audits to ensure institutions are adhering to the new regulations.
+It introduces a requirement that institutions must not spend state-appropriated funds until their governing boards certify compliance with the new regulations.
+Additionally, the state auditor is tasked with conducting periodic compliance audits to ensure institutions are adhering to these requirements.

 Statutes affected: